banach-space/llvm-tutor/README.md

 $LLVM_DIR/bin/opt -load-pass-plugin <build_dir>/lib/libMBAAdd.so -passes=mba-add input_for_mba.ll -o out.ll
 ```
 There are two differences:
-* the way you load your plugins: `-load` vs `-load-pass-plugin`
+* the way you load your plugin: `-load` vs `-load-pass-plugin`
 * the way you specify which pass/plugin to run: `-legacy-mba-add` vs
   `-passes=mba-add`

-The command line option is different because with the legacy pass manager you
+These differences stem from the fact that in the case of Legacy Pass Manager you
-_register_ a new command line option with **opt** and with the new pass manager
+register a new command line option for **opt**, whereas  New Pass Manager
-you just define the pass pipeline (via `-passes=`).
+simply requires you to define a pass pipeline (with `-passes=`).

 Credits
 ========